A 50th Anniversary Tribute of Love

 I was astounded when I discovered that watching these episodes now, with an actor’s eye, made me respect the show even more!
 I clearly heard all the complex dialogue that had to be learned during that era of live television.
 I was impressed by the passion and commitment as well as the character nuances that I might have missed or not have appreciated before.
 I so admired the utter commitment of the actors to their characters as well as the importance of chemistry in the casting.
 And knowing that for several actors, this was their first big professional gig, I was in awe of the enormity of that idea.
 My mind easily filtered out the so-called bloopers.
 Even back then, I empathized deeply with these actors for whom every day was opening night.

 As befits the instant gratification age, I loved that I could now binge watch with no commercial breaks.
-I was so riveted by the 1840 storyline that, once again, Dark Shadows had become so addictive that I needed to chide myself to get back to work!
+I was so riveted by the 1840 storyline that I needed to chide myself to get back to work!
+Once again, Dark Shadows had me under its spell!

 Unbelievable….I was hooked again!!!
 I still don’t get it.
 What was it about this show that still had the power to engage me and hook me right back in as it did almost 50 years ago??